Tasssadar/multirom/installer/README.md

 I recommend not to use compression when making this ZIP, the installation will be faster and the ROM is already compressed in .tar.gz files.

+While this format should be versatile enough, feel free to contact me if you need something changed - if it is reasonable, there will be no problem adding changes you need.

 ### Content
 * **manifest.txt** - File with info for the recovery.
 Read the comments in that file to know more.